Donald Faison

 Donald Adeosun Faison (/ˈfeɪzɒn/; born June 22, 1974) is an American actor and comedian.
-He is known for his leading role as Dr. Chris Turk in the ABC/NBC comedy-drama Scrubs (2001–2010), and a supporting role as Murray in both the film Clueless (1995) and the subsequent television series of the same name.
+He is known for his leading role as Dr. Chris Turk in the ABC/NBC comedy-drama Scrubs, its revival (2001–2010; 2026-), and a supporting role as Murray in both the film Clueless (1995) and the subsequent television series of the same name.
 He also starred as Phil Chase in the TV Land sitcom The Exes (2011–2015).
 Faison has also co-starred in the films Waiting to Exhale (1995), Remember the Titans (2000), Uptown Girls (2003), Something New (2006), Next Day Air (2009), Skyline (2010), and Kick-Ass 2 (2013).

-Early life and education
+Early life, family and education

 Donald Adeosun Faison was born on June 22, 1974, in Harlem, New York City, to talent agent Shirley and building manager Donald Faison.
 His parents were active with the National Black Theatre in Harlem.
 They divorced in 1992.
 He is the older brother of singer/musician Olamide Faison.
-Despite sharing a surname, Faison is not related to fellow actor Frankie Faison in any way whatsoever.
+Actor Julian Horton is their first cousin.
+Despite sharing a surname, Faison is not related to fellow actor Frankie Faison.

-Faison attended the Professional Children's School in Manhattan with his best friend, actor Dash Mihok.
+Faison attended the Professional Children's School in Manhattan, and actor Dash Mihok was his classmate and best friend.